The Manor House, Sedgefield: Architecture

-Other notable features of the original design include the central staircase with rising handrails, an rare dog gate at the top of the first flight of the mains staircase, the Modillion cornice, and an unusual sundial above the front door with the date 1707.
-The gate piers on the wall of the front court have large pineapples which were ostentatiously fashionable at the time.
-In the cellars is an old window to what was probably the cook's room off the central passageway and which was said by Martin Roberts of Pevsner Guides on a visit in 2016 to likely be of about 1650 and therefore to pre-date the house and to have been reused from an older cottage.
-The vaulted wine cellars were converted in around 1974 into holding cells and a custody police office for the magistrates court and a barred security gate was installed in the central corridor and these features are still intact.
+Other notable features of the original design include the central staircase with rising handrails, a rare dog gate at the top of the first flight of the mains staircase, the Modillion cornice, and an unusual sundial above the front door with the date 1707.
+The gate piers on the wall of the front court have large stone-carved pineapples which were ostentatiously fashionable at the time.
+In the cellars is an old window to what was probably the cook's room off the central passageway and which was said by Martin Roberts of Pevsner Guides on a visit in 2016 to likely be of about 1650, and therefore to pre-date the house and to have been reused from an older cottage.
+The vaulted wine cellars were converted in around 1974 into holding cells and a custody police office for the magistrates’ court, and a barred security gate was installed in the central corridor, and these features are still intact.

-Above the main staircase and in the rear wall of the house is an imposing Palladian style Venetian window which was fitted sometime after the building of the house.
+Above the main staircase and in the rear wall of the house is an imposing Palladian-style Venetian window which was fitted sometime after the building of the house.
 It is of the style of the renowned architect James Paine and therefore there is a possibility that it could have been installed in around 1756 when James Paine or his practice was commissioned by John Burdon who owned Hardwick Estate at the time to create follies and buildings in the pleasure grounds of his estate.
 John Burdon had purchased Robert Wright's mansion house following years of title dispute which was settled in the High Court of Chancery in 1756.
 An almost identical window is in the dining room of nearby Hatfield College in Durham.

-The Manor House originally had large gardens to the rear which we must assume were laid to the style of the day.
+The Manor House originally had large gardens to the rear which we must assume were laid out to the style of the day.
 Though there is no evidence it is known that there was a coach house to the rear.
 The Newcastle Courant on 30 July 1757 printed an advert for the sale of the Manor House described as a mansion house "well finished with garden, coach house, stables and other offices".